kmjenniferng/java-spring-boot-user-project-with-junit-tests/README.md

-# Creating RESTful APIs using Java and Spring Boot with JUnit tests
+# Creating RESTful APIs using Java, Spring Boot and MySQL database with JUnit tests

 The purpose of this project is to create 5 RESTful APIs to perform the following actions in MySQL database.
 1. **Add a user**